juliankrispel/react-text-selection-popover/README.md

 ![lil-demo](demo.gif)

-As it says on the tin.
-This module provides a way to render a popover/tooltip style component when text is selected.
+This module provides a way to render a popover/tooltip style component when text (inside a `contenteditable` element) is selected.

 > You'll need React.16.3 or higher to use this btw.
 If you strongly disagree please open [an issue](issues/new)